pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

 }
 ```

-## Option sets
+## Option Sets

 Option sets are used to ensure that one option contains a value from a set of options.
-When no option is used, the command will return an error and the same goes when multiple of these options are used.
+When no option is used, the command will return an error, and the same goes when multiple of these options are used.
 To make use of the option sets, you can use the method `#initOptionSets`.

 ```ts title="group-get.ts"
 class SpoExampleListCommand extends Command {
   constructor() {
     super();

     // ...
     this.#initOptionSets();
   }